Dashism/kafka-example/README.md

 ## Terminate the kafka environment

-Now that you reached the end of the quickstart, feel free to tear down the Kafka environment—or continue playing around.
+Now that you reached the end of the quickstart, feel free to tear down the Kafka environment :

-Stop the consumer clients with Ctrl-C, if you haven't done so already.
-(Session (3)) Stop the Kafka broker with Ctrl-C. (Session (2)) Lastly stop the ZooKeeper server with Ctrl-C. (Session (1))
+* Stop the consumer clients with Ctrl-C, if you haven't done so already.
+(Session (3))
+* Stop the Kafka broker with Ctrl-C. (Session (2))
+* Lastly stop the ZooKeeper server with Ctrl-C. (Session (1))

 If you also want to delete any data of your local Kafka environment including any events you have created along the way, run the command:
 ```bash